M4ss1ck/telegram-ytdl-bot/README.md

 The bot uses a multi-layered approach to download YouTube content, especially useful when your server is located in a region where YouTube is blocked:

-1. **API-based Downloads**: Uses various public and premium APIs to download YouTube content without direct access to YouTube
+1. **API-based Downloads**: Uses various public and premium APIs (e.g., from RapidAPI) to download YouTube content without direct access to YouTube.
+The bot cycles through multiple known endpoints.
-2. **Proxy Method**: If configured, uses a proxy to bypass regional restrictions
+2. **Proxy Method**: If configured (`PROXY_URL`), uses a proxy to bypass regional restrictions.
+Works best when combined with cookies.
-3. **Browser Automation**: Uses headless browsers (Firefox/Chrome) to simulate a real user accessing YouTube
+3. **Browser Automation**: Uses headless browsers (`BROWSER_ENABLED=true`) to simulate a real user accessing YouTube.
+Requires `playwright` or `selenium`.
-4. **Alternative Frontends**: Uses Invidious and other alternative YouTube frontend instances to download videos
+4. **Alternative Frontends**: Uses Invidious instances to download videos.
+Often requires cookies now.
-5. **Direct Download**: Falls back to direct yt-dlp download as a last resort
+5. **Direct Download**: Falls back to direct yt-dlp download as a last resort (least likely to work if blocked).

 To enable these features, configure the appropriate options in your `.env` file: